uvalib/dspace_util/README.md

 bin/dspace_import --retry --phase 3 --skip tmp/dspace-import-1.map --skip tmp/dspace-import-2.map
 ```

-This will regenerate the local import directory to contain only the non-skipped
+This will regenerate the local import directory on the developer workstation to
-items, resulting in a zip file through which only the remaining
+contain only the non-skipped items, resulting in a zip file through which only
-(previously-failed) items are imported into DSpace.
+the remaining (previously-failed) items are imported into DSpace.

 ## Developer Desktop Utilities